ZEDCWT/ZED.CWT.CrabSave/README.md

 If the output path is `/X/F.mkv`, with the default setting, it would generate
 `mkvmerge --output /X/F.mkv /X/F.0.flv +/X/F.1.flv +/X/F.2.flv`

+### Alias

+In some situation, for example, when a author's name is too long and wanted to be shorted for file names, to map authors' names is necessary.

+Each mapping contains the original name and the mapped name in the next line.
+While all mappings are separated by line separators.

 ## Build

 ```bash